mdolab/pygeo/paper/paper.md

 \autoref{fig:FFD_DV} shows a few common planform design variables for an aircraft wing.

 Design variables formulated from groupings of FFD control points often exhibit ill conditioning.
-To alleviate this, a parameterization based on singular value decomposition is also possible [@Wu2022b].
+To alleviate this, a parameterization based on singular value decomposition is also possible within pyGeo [@Wu2022b].
 <!-- talk about ref axis more? -->
 <!-- [x] TODO AY-: I suggest moving the sentence on planform changes to be merged with the previous paragraph, and moving the SVD statement elsewhere.
 It does not flow well -->